katherineyuu/CS201_Project0/README.md

 # Project 0: Person201

 For details and faqs, see [this document](docs/details.md), this README file has project details, but the linked document has git details, Java details, FAQ information, and more.
+The document includes information about project workflow including submitting code and analysis for grading via _Gradescope_.

 ## Goals